 Owens, a champion of mentoring and developing female talent around her, feels the same.
 Later this fall, she will open Main St. Provisions with chef Justin Kingsley in Downtown—the rest of her own.
 “I’ve spent my entire life in the restaurant business,” she explains.
 “I’ve opened 15 restaurants for others.
 Now, it’s time to do it for myself.”
 Owens is encouraged by the growth in female inuence.
 “The fact that we can be powerful and successful and feminine and glamorous solidifies how far we’ve come,” she says.
 “We have to continue to support each other to keep the momentum moving forward.”

-Photography by: Photography by Emily Wilson; Shot on Location at Titanic: The Artifact Exhibition at Luxor; Makeup & Styling by Alessandra Avellanet
+Photography by Emily Wilson; Shot on Location at Titanic: The Artifact Exhibition at Luxor; Makeup & Styling by Alessandra Avellanet